KCaldeira/chopin_voting/README.md

 - Stage files are automatically sorted chronologically (Stage1 → Stage2 → Stage3 → FinalStage)
 - Excel reports use timestamped filenames to prevent overwriting previous analyses
 - The "Advanced" column appears only in stages that have a subsequent stage (not in FinalStage)
+- By default, `inspect_all_candidates = True` generates detailed reports for all candidates
+- Candidate detail reports show per-judge FPTP contributions across all stages, making it easy to see how each judge scored a specific candidate